swaywm/wlroots/CONTRIBUTING.md

 * `create`/`destroy`: These also initialize/deinitialize, but will return a
 pointer to a `malloc`ed chunk of memory, and will `free` it in `destroy`.

-A destruction function should always be able to accept a NULL pointer or an otherwise uninitialised value and exit cleanly; this simplifies error handling a lot.
+A destruction function should always be able to accept a NULL pointer or a zeroed value and exit cleanly; this simplifies error handling a lot.

 ### Error Codes